Expensify/App/help/README.md

 </div>
 ```

-Then replace the article title accordingly (in this case replace the value `SmartScan` with the new article title) and add a link to the relative path of the article (in this case replace `./request-money/SmartScan` accordingly to the path of the new article file without the extension file).
+Then replace the article title accordingly (in this case replace the value `SmartScan` with the new article title) and add a link to the relative path of the article (in this case replace `./request-money/SmartScan` accordingly to the path of the new article file without the file extension).

 ## Add a new entry in the LHN page

 There are 2 main components in the LHN page:
-  1. Stage title anchor: which navigates the State title in the hub page and contains inside the Article links
+  1. Stage title anchor: which navigates the State title in the hub page and contains inside the Article links.
   2. Article links: which navigate to the corresponding article page.

 ```